 - Provide proper physical contact often such as hugging, holding the person’s hand, or rubbing his/her back, when welcomed by the individual, communicating reassurance to ease anxiety.

 As a caregiver, it is also beneficial to ensure you have enough time for scheduled breaks to tend to your own self-care needs and alleviate the stress that is frequently inherent in looking after a senior loved one with dementia.
 Midnight Sun Home Care’s caregivers are professionally trained and experienced in effective, compassionate dementia care, and are here for you with as much or as little respite care as needed.
-Call us at (907) 677-7890 for additional resources or to schedule a free in-home consultation for more information regarding how we can help.
-To learn more about quality respite or companion care in Anchorage, AK and the surrounding areas, see our full service area and connect with us today.
+Call us at (907) 677-7890 for additional resources, to schedule a free in-home consultation, or to find out more information about our top-rated Palmer home health and the communities we serve.